trainfarb/trainfarb/README.md

 Inspired by Jason Silva’s ability to translate complex topics for a wide audience, I translate the processes that control our society into simple tutorials that help people take creative control of their own lives.

-ep0_freeDumb is a collaborative mythology focused on exploring how censorship throughout humanity’s language institution translates to individuals self-censor themselves from defining the lives they actually want to live.
+ep0_freeDumb is a collaborative mythology focused on exploring how censorship throughout humanity’s language institution translates to individuals self-censoring themselves from defining the lives they actually want to live.

 ## Table of Contents
 ### 0.7.0 Onboarding - Define PURPOSE [v7myJourney]